 In whatever we do, it is all about our intention.
 May the words of my mouth and the meditation of my heart be pleasing to You, oh Lord, my rock and my redeemer.
 Psalm 19:14

 May my meditation be pleasing to him, for I rejoice in the Lord.
 Psalm 104:34

 If our mind is stayed on Him and we have the peace that passes all understanding, then we will be free from worries and able to experience true happiness.
 However, if we don’t spend time with God and our minds are not peaceful, it is difficult to live a happy or abundant life as He wants us to do.

 This is what the Be Still Challenge is all about.
 It’s not just another “challenge.”
 It is defined as challenge because it is difficult to be still and find time with our Maker.
-This is the most important thing you can do as a Christian, is hear from God.
+This is the most important thing you can do as a Christian…hear from God.
 He speaks in a still small voice, He always has and I believe always will.
 Will you create time to hear this still small voice?
-Not just in the next 31 days.
+Not just in the next 31 days, but forever.

 When the storms of life come, the wicked are whirled away, but the godly have a lasting foundation.
 Proverbs 10:25

 Notice it says “when,” not “if.”
 It’s important to spend time with God so He can equip us to handle the storms when they come.
 Getting alone with Him and meditating on His Word will help you do this.
 In simplest terms, meditation is contemplation.
 I encourage you to set aside time every day to contemplate with Christ, and watch your world begin to change!